martijnboland/blog/src/content/post/web-development-with-the-microsoft-stack-in-2014-making-sensible-choices/index.md

 ---
-title: "Web Development on the Microsoft stack in 2014 &ndash; making sensible choices"
+title: "Web Development on the Microsoft stack in 2014 - making sensible choices"
 date: "2014-10-24"
 categories:
   - "net"